Not Quite Write Prize Frequently Asked Questions

 Winning and shortlisted entries are published in the Honour Roll on our website and read aloud on the podcast.

-In accordance with the competition rules, if you win a cash prize, you also agree to assign Non-Exclusive Worldwide English Language rights to us.
-That means you assign to us the right to publish your story.
+In accordance with the competition rules, if you win a cash prize, you also agree to assign Non-Exclusive Worldwide English Language rights to us in exchange for this prize.
+This means you assign to us the right to publish your story.
 Woohoo!

 It’s our intention to publish an anthology of winning and shortlisted stories each year via our imprint, Not Quite Write Press.
 If you win or shortlist, we will contact you for a brief biography as well as some other information to accompany your entry.

 Once published, the anthology will be made available for public sale on our website.
-All contributing authors will receive a free electronic (eBook) version of the anthology.
+All contributing authors will receive a free PDF version of the anthology.

 We’re very excited to offer our talented authors the opportunity to see their stories in print!